faluhub/peepoPractice/README.md

   TYPE -> Entity ID
   DESCRIPTION -> The entity type used for the vehicle of the player when they spawn in.
   EXAMPLE -> "minecraft:pig"

+  "commands"
+  TYPE -> Array
+  DESCRIPTION -> A list of commands that get run when the player joins the world.
+(Server console permissions) EXAMPLE -> ["kill @a"]

+  "potion_effects"
+  CHILD VALUES ->
+    "effect"
+    TYPE -> Status Effect ID
+    DESCRIPTION -> The effect that gets applied to the player.
+    EXAMPLE -> "minecraft:fire_resistance"

+    "amplifier"
+    TYPE -> Integer
+    DESCRIPTION -> The amplifier of the effect.
+    EXAMPLE -> 0

+    "duration"
+    TYPE -> Integer
+    DESCRIPTION -> How long the effect lasts.
+(In ticks) EXAMPLE -> 1000
+  DESCRIPTION -> An array of potion effects that get applied to the player whenever they spawn in.
+  EXAMPLE -> [{...}, {...}]
 DESCRIPTION -> These are values to control the player for this category.
 EXAMPLE -> {...}